THE UNITED BIRD SOCIETIES OF SOUTH AUSTRALIA INC .

 To assist in financing the operations of the UBSSA, a Supporter’s Scheme was created and people were invited to participate.
 Membership is renewed annually and each member is provided with a quarterly Newsletter containing up to date information on matters of interest and concern to bird keepers.

-Annual UBSSA Seminars have been held since 1993 – originally at the Unley Civic Centre and then subsequently at South Terrace, Adelaide, Nuriootpa, Enfield and Felixstow.
-Our one-day Seminars are top class functions with current and relevant topics presented in an economic, friendly and well catered environment.
+Annual UBSSA Seminars have been held since 1993 – originally at the Unley Civic Centre and then subsequently at South Terrace, Adelaide and Nuriootpa.
+These economical one-day Seminars have been top class functions with current and relevant topics presented in a friendly and well catered for environment.
 Presenters have been brought from interstate to merge with local speakers to provide quality sessions.
 In general, the attendance at these Seminars has been disappointing but those who have taken the effort to attend have always found the day well worthwhile.
 There was no Annual UBSSA Seminar in 2001 due the 10th National Avicultural Convention being held in Adelaide.

 Many bird clubs have displays and conduct bird sales.
 There were instances of birds being held in very in-appropriate conditions at some of these functions.
 National Parks and Wildlife Officers held serious concerns about some of the conditions and it appeared likely that such functions could be banned.
 UBSSA was able to negotiate an appropriate standard and to set guidelines for the presentation and holding of wildlife at bird sales and displays.
 All affiliated clubs have been advised of what is required for the continuation of sales and displays.
 It is very important that all clubs conform to the guidelines as future sales and displays are dependent upon all clubs doing the right thing.
 Failure by any one club could result in a complete ban of all displays and sales because the outside forces are still active and observant in this area.